-The Company will have the right to accelerate the timing of cash payments to the vendor at its discretion.
+The Company has the right to accelerate the cash payments to the vendor at its discretion.
 On or before the 10th anniversary of the execution of the agreement, the Company shall have the right to purchase 50% of the NSR for US\$1,500,000.